Ke'Bryan Hayes Player Props: Pirates vs. Cubs

-On Thursday, Ke'Bryan Hayes (hitting .415 in his past 10 games) and the Pittsburgh Pirates play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 8:05 PM ET.
+On Monday, Ke'Bryan Hayes (batting .333 in his past 10 games) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 7:05 PM ET.

 Ke'Bryan Hayes Game Info & Props vs. the Cubs